How to Make Ojojo (Yam Fritters)

 make ahead

-• In the fridge: Put them in an airtight container or resealable bag to store in the fridge for up to a week.
+• In the fridge: Put them in a container or resealable bag to store in the fridge for up to a week.
 It is best eaten within a few days to prevent it from becoming soggy.

 • To freeze: Store the ojojo in freezer bags and freeze for several days or weeks.
 Then, let them thaw in the fridge or pop them in the microwave or oven.